tenancy/docs/docs/hyn/5.2/tutorial-with-landing.md

 Now let's specify what we need:

 - Without a tenant website identified, we will show the landing page.
-- Users need to be able to log in on the landing page so they can configure the details of their instance, eg their subscription plan (not part of this tutorial).
+- Users need to be able to sign up on the landing page so they can configure the details of their instance, eg their subscription plan (not part of this tutorial).
 - New users choose a vanity name for their tenant portal which is created